DevExpress-Examples/blazor-server-dxgrid-export/Readme.md

 * [ReportHelper.cs](./CS/DxDataGridExportingWithReports/Helpers/ReportHelper.cs)
 * [ExportButtons.razor](./CS/DxDataGridExportingWithReports/Components/ExportButtons.razor)

-### DataGrid for Blazor - Server side - How to implement the exporting functionality using DevExpress Reporting tools
+### DataGrid for Blazor - Server application - How to implement the exporting functionality using DevExpress Reporting tools

 This example illustrates how to use DevExpress Reporting tools to export DxDataGrid's content to different formats (*.pdf*/*.xlsx*/*.docx*) in the Blazor Server applications.